The Scarborough Charter and Queen's University

 Since the release of the PICRDI report almost five years ago, the university has made some noteworthy progress.
 The Human Rights and Equity Office, Human Resources, Division of Student Affairs, and the Office of Institutional Research & Planning have worked together to identify gaps in representation across campus, specifically considering disaggregated statistics on Black community representation.

-Areas of Focus The Charter Implementation Framework is oriented around four broad themes articulated in the Scarborough Charter:
+The Charter Implementation Framework is oriented around four broad themes articulated in the Scarborough Charter:

 Black Community Representation and Inclusion